austin-butters/austin-butters/README.md

 ## ⭐ About Me

-I studied at an intensive 17-week bootcamp totalling 900 hours at DevAcademy, where I learnt to build full-stack web applications using technologies such as React, Node.js and TypeScript.
+I studied at an intensive 17-week bootcamp totalling 900 hours at [DevAcademy Aotearoa](https://devacademy.co.nz), where I learnt to build full-stack web applications using technologies such as React, Node.js and TypeScript.
 I'm especially interested in building clean, efficient systems that are maintainable and scalable for future devs/teams.
+DevAcademy was an intensive, hands-on experience that replicates a working environment.
+It not only taught coding, but skills like pair-programming, teamwork, agile methodologies, project managent, and much more.

 Outside of programming I'm a movie-lover and maker.
 I think there’s nothing more satisfying than turning an idea into an experience.